u-boot/u-boot/doc/usage/cmd/part.rst

     varname
         a variable to store the current partition number value into

+The 'part set' command sets the type of a partition.
+This is useful when autodetection fails or does not do the correct thing:

+    interface
+        interface for accessing the block device (mmc, sata, scsi, usb, ....) dev
+        device number
+    part
+        partition number
+    type
+        partition type to use (see 'part types') to check available types

 The 'part type' command prints or sets an environment variable to the partition type UUID.

     interface